-I have three passions in my life.
-My family, my work, and my photography.
+I have four passions in my life.
+My family, friends, golf, and photography.
 I will leave it up to you to decide their order of importance.
 I can only say that my life would be incomplete without all three of them.
-Obviously there is more to me but these are the three things that occupy my conscience being at any given moment.
+Obviously there are more but these are the three things that occupy my conscience being at any given moment.

-My family is the wonderful woman I married 40 years ago.
+My family is the wonderful woman I married 45 years ago.
 She is my best friend, life partner, and I love her dearly.
 My Daughter who is working on her Doctorate in nursing and building a great life with a wonderful man and they now have a four children, Joshua, Gabby,Austin, and Addie.
 My Son has become an incredible salesperson and is now managing a sales department for one of the largest retail businesses in Dubuque.
 He married a wonderful woman May 1, 2021 and they are enjoying life together.

 I love them all deeply and I am so proud of my children!

 My photography, which has been a part of my life since my parents (who were very poor) first helped me buy (I had a paper route at 9) a Brownie 127 film camera.
-In 1977 I bought my first 35mm film camera and thought I had made the big times.
-In 2000 I bought my first digital camera and it unlocked a firestorm in me that wanted to create images and capture memories.
-Today I have four Nikon DSLRs and yes it is way more equipment then I need but I am truly happiest when I have a camera in my hand and up to my eye.
-So if it is more than I need then I am guilty of being selfish but hopefully the images I capture will bring the same level of enjoyment to others that they provide for me.
+1977 I bought my first 35mm film camera and thought I had made the big times.
+In 2000 I bought my first digital camera and it unlocked a passion in me that wanted to create images and capture memories.
+Today I have three Nikon DSLRs and yes it is way more equipment then I need but I am truly happiest when I have a camera in my hand and up to my eye.
+So if it is more than I need then I am guilty of being selfish but hopefully the images I capture will bring others the same level of enjoyment they provide for me.

 The photo above.
 Well it symbolizes my philosophy of eating dessert first.
-This image was taken with a Nikon D90 camera (which I have since sold to a good friend and fellow photography enthusiast) by Krista Grant who was a friend and one of my bosses.
+This image was taken by Krista Grant who was a friend and one of my bosses.
 There is another saying which, has become one of my favorites.
 “Yesterday is past, tomorrow is a mystery and today is gift, that is why it is called the present.”
 “Life is short so eat dessert first.”
 Krista’s life ended all too short and she worked way too many hours.
 So eat dessert first and enjoy life my friends because you probably won’t get a second chance.